 Access Statistics

-Website access statistics are created through the Google Analytics platform, whereas web services access statistics are created using the software AWStats.
-Google Analytics works through a javascript that “intercepts” the connections to every webpage of the website and stores data in the Google cloud for a wide range of analyses (figure below).
-AWStats, instead, is a Perl script installed on the same VMs that publishes the services.
-It analyzes the logs generated by the Web Application manager that runs GeoServer and produces as output a webpage with a set of stats (figure below).
+Website access statistics are created through the Google Analytics platform, whereas web services access statistics are created using AWStats software.
+Google Analytics works through a javascript that “intercepts” the connections to every website web page and stores data in the Google Cloud for various analyses (figure below).
+AWStats, instead, is a Perl script installed on the same VMs that publish the services.
+It analyzes the logs generated by the web application manager that runs GeoServer and produces a webpage with a set of stats as an output (figure below).

 Acknowledgements